 Things to consider setting up prior to loading data into ESdat include:

 |•||Configure Field Profiles|

 |•||Add Locations (required to utilise mapping features)|

 Field data can be captured in ESdat using the Field Portal.
 The Field Portal is designed to work on a PC or Tablet device.

 The following data can be captured directly into ESdat using the Field Portal:

-All samples submitted to a laboratory for analysis should include the ESdat Project ID and if using the Lab Initiated Report Upload service, the lab report email address.
+All samples submitted to a laboratory for analysis should include the ESdat Project ID and lab report email address.
 The easiest way to do this is to include both values on your chain-of-custody documentation.
 The laboratory needs the correct ESdat Project ID and email address to ensure that results are imported into the correct Project in ESdat.
 If these values are incorrect, you will need to spend additional time chasing up your Lab Reports.
 Refer to Getting Started for the minimum setup required for importing Lab Reports into ESdat.